kevinburke/goose/README.md

 # Migrations

-goose supports migrations written in SQL or in Go - see the `goose create` command above for details on how to generate them.
+goose supports migrations written in SQL - see the `goose create` command above for details on how to generate them.

 ## SQL Migrations